 When a customer calls me and asks what I think of garage floor epoxy, I let them know that I think it is a beautiful floor, when properly installed, but that it will take a lot of work and likely be way more expensive than they thought.

 Most customers respond by saying, “Why do you sell it then?”
 Well, because you think you want it, and my job is to make sure you know what you are getting into.
 If you do, that’s awesome, and we have an outstanding product.
 If you don’t, you are going to think we are overpriced and making it sound harder than it is.

 While many in the industry would sell a cheaper product and make it sound like less work, to get a sale; I would prefer to sell a quality product and let you know exactly what is involved.
 It’s really that simple.

 To properly do an epoxy floor, you will need to clean out the garage.
 Acid etch or grind the floor.
-Make sure you got the profile you needed and if necessary repeat.
-Then clean and or neutralize it.
+Make sure you got the profile you needed and if necessary, repeat.
+Then, clean and or neutralize it.
 Moisture test it.
 Prime it.
 Coat it.
 Broadcast flakes.
 Coat it again.
-Let it sit for 7 days and then move everything back in.
+Let it sit for seven days, and then move everything back in.

-I LOVE epoxy and we sell a decent amount of it.
-We just prefer to sell good product to people who are educated about exactly what they are getting into.
+I LOVE epoxy, and we sell a decent amount of it.
+We just prefer to sell good products to people who are educated about precisely what they are getting into.
 We would prefer to lose a sale than lose your trust.